 pylon Linux ARM

-The pylon camera software suite is a software package comprised of an easy-to-use SDK and drivers and tools that you can use to operate any Basler camera using a PC running on the Windows, Linux or OS X operating system.
+The pylon Camera Software Suite is a software package comprised of an easy-to-use SDK along with drivers and tools that you can use to operate any Basler camera with a Windows, Linux or OS X operating system.
 It offers unrestricted access to the latest camera models and features.

 - Unrestricted support for Basler GigE and USB 3.0 cameras

 - Support for ARM 32-bit and 64-bit: pylon Linux was successfully tested on following ARM systems, among others:

 NVIDIA Jetson TK1 and TX1, Odroid XU4, Raspberry Pi 3 and Raspberry Pi 2, DragonBoard 410c, Mirabox, Wandboard and Inforce.